Chalarangelo/30-seconds-of-code/blog_posts/breaking-react.md

 cover: blog_images/broken-screen.jpg
 excerpt: As powerful as React is, it is also quite fragile at places.
 Did you know that just a few lines are more than enough to break your entire React application?
 firstSeen: 2020-01-30T12:35:19+02:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-11-06T20:51:47+03:00
 ---

 I am by no means an expert React engineer, but I have a couple years of experience under my belt.
-While React is an extremely powerful library for building user interfaces, it is also quite fragile at places.
-A very common bug I have encountered is caused by direct DOM manipulation in combination with React.
-This is not exactly an anti-pattern, but under the right circumstances it can break your entire React application and might be hard to debug.
+React is a powerful library for building user interfaces, but it's also quite fragile at places.
+A common bug I have encountered is caused by direct DOM manipulation in combination with React.
+This is sort of an anti-pattern, as it can break your entire React application under the right circumstances and it's hard to debug.

-Here's [a minimal example](https://codepen.io/chalarangelo/pen/jOEojVJ?editors=0010) of how one can reproduce this bug, before we dive into explaining the problem and how to fix it:
+Here's [a minimal example](https://codepen.io/chalarangelo/pen/jOEojVJ?editors=0010) of how to reproduce this bug, before we dive into explaining the problem and how to fix it:

 ```jsx
 const destroyElement = () =>